-Who Can Apply: The Madeline Pickett (Halbert) Cogswell Nursing Scholarship, offered by the Daughters of the American Revolution, this scholarship welcomes applications from students enrolled in accredited nursing programs.
+Who Can Apply: Supported by the Daughters of the American Revolution, this scholarship welcomes applications from students enrolled in accredited nursing programs.
 Applicants must hold DAR membership, be a descendant of a member, or qualify for membership.

 Nursing Scholarships for Bachelor's Degree Students

 Who Can Apply: Also funded by the DAR, this scholarship serves students enrolled in accredited nursing programs who demonstrate financial need.
 Students must submit a letter of acceptance or a transcript with their application.

 Who Can Apply: U.S. citizens pursuing degrees in nursing or nurse anesthesia, whose parent, child, or spouse serves in the U.S. Army.
 Students who receive this scholarship do not have a military service obligation.

 - American Nephrology Nurses Association - Career Mobility Scholarship

 Who Can Apply: ANNA offers four scholarships to a total of 10 recipients.
 Each applicant must hold ANNA membership for at least two years, demonstrate an interest in nephrology nursing or related healthcare services, and pursue a bachelor's degree or higher in nursing.